wu-lee/rushkoff-archive/docs/_articles/think-like-a-geek.md

 published: false

 ---
-What distinguishes

-. you from your

-· competition?
-Your

-brand?
-Your customer
+What distinguishes you from your competition?
+Your brand?
+Your customer database?

-· database?
 Your distribution?
-Your

-product?
+Your product?
 I beg to differ.
-In the long

-run, the only thing that distinguishes

-your business from anyone else's

-. is your smarts.
+In the long run, the only thing that distinguishes your business from anyone else's is your smarts.

-By •smarts• I don't just mean your

-• · personal intelligence, or even the

-. intelligence of the people working for

-you, but the intelligence with which

-your entire culture operates.
-What

-· smarts does your company bring to the

-table?
-Or to put it another way, how

-does• the very existence of your firm

-change the rules of the game?

-I believe we're in the midst o

-unique window of opportunity - "''"

-fostered by the low standards \~;,,

-and bottom line obsessions oftod\~y's

-global industries.
-There's a conspiracy

-of incompetence out there in the

-greater market place.
-Companies are

-searching desperately for ways to

-"outsource" their core competencies

-to anyone who will pick up the slack

-and maybe deliver goods for a

-few cents cheaper than can be

-accomplished at home.
+By "smarts" I don't just mean your personal intelligence, or even the intelligence of the people working for you, but the intelligence with which your entire culture operates.
+What smarts does your company bring to the table?
+Or to put it another way, how does the very existence of your firm change the rules of the game?

+I believe we're in the midst of a unique window of opportunity--fostered by the low standards and bottom line obsessions of today's global industries.
+There's a conspiracy of incompetence out there in the greater market place.
+Companies are searching desperately for ways to "outsource" their core competencies to anyone who will pick up the slack and maybe deliver goods for a few cents cheaper than can be accomplished at home.

 And, as most firms eventually